 These additional OJT activities require Chief Examiner candidates to oversee examination-related work at reactor facilities and in the regional office.
 These activities are designed to allow Chief Examiner candidates to observe and perform key tasks under controlled circumstances.

-The following general guidance applies the Chief Examiner OJT activities:
+The following general guidance applies during completion of the Chief Examiner OJT activities:

 The activities should generally be completed in the order in which they are presented, unless otherwise directed by the regional or program office OL BC.